biofuture/Ublastx_stageone/README.md

    git clone  git@github.com:biofuture/Ublastx_stageone.git

 Put all your fastq files into one directory in your local system (notice the name of your fastq files should be Name_1.fq and Name_2.fq). your can give -h to show the help information.
-Examples could be found in source directory example, in example directory run test:
+Examples could be found in source directory example, in example directory run test:   (The inputdir follow by the -B is  the directory you put your fastq files)

     singularity exec -B inputdir argoapv2.5.sif /home/argsoapv2.5/argoap_version2.5 \
     -i inputdir \